Dev-Sneh/visiontext/README.md

 - **Fast & Accurate**: With advanced algorithms, VisionText offers quick and reliable text extraction.
 - **User-Friendly**: Simple and intuitive interface, perfect for both beginners and advanced users.
 - **Cross-Platform Support**: Works seamlessly on desktops, tablets, and mobile devices.
+- **Content Insights**: In addition to extracting text, VisionText provides valuable insights, such as keyword analysis, which helps in improving your content strategy.

 ## 💡 How it Works:
 1. **Upload Image or PDF**: Choose the file you want to extract text from.
 2. **Extract Text**: Let **VisionText** do the magic by processing your file.
+3. **Keyword Analysis**: After text extraction, VisionText analyzes the content and displays important keywords.
-3. **Copy Text**: Copy the extracted text to use wherever you need.
+4. **Copy Text**: Copy the extracted text to use wherever you need.
-4. **Manage History**: Access and manage your extraction history with ease.
+5. **Manage History**: Access and manage your extraction history with ease.

 ## 📸 Screenshots